-Minimum requirements and how to get the best cheap car insurance in Illinois
+How to get the best car insurance in Illinois

-You might think that the minimum car insurance coverage required for your friends and family in another state is the same you’ll need for your own.
-The reality is that minimum coverages, rules and driver rights are left up to the states themselves.
+You might think that the minimum car insurance coverage in every state is the same.
+The reality is that minimum coverage, rules and driver rights are left up to the states themselves.

 To legally drive in Illinois, you’re required to carry liability insurance.
-But unlike many other states, you’re also required to carry uninsured/underinsured motorist insurance, which helps pay for medical bills that are the result of an accident caused by a driver with little or no insurance.
+But unlike many other states, you’re also required to carry uninsured motorist insurance, which helps pay for medical bills that are the result of an accident caused by a driver with little or no insurance.
 Compare car insurance in Illinois from minimum requirements and driving laws to the best rates.

 Average car insurance costs in Illinois